Webfleet-Solutions/redux-iframe/README.md

 Build stateful micro frontends by sharing Redux state and actions between `<iframe>` modules and container applications:
 * Pass Redux actions across window boundaries using the Browser's event system.
 * Inherit parts of the Redux state from a parent application when a module is loaded.
-* Save Redux state in the Browser's local storage and retrieve it on reloading of modules.
+* Save Redux state in the Browser's session / local storage and retrieve it on reloading of modules.

 Redux-iframe is a tiny 2.5k library with [Redux](https://github.com/reduxjs/redux) as only dependency.